Public Holidays in Eritrea 2026 – National & Christian Holidays

 Frequently Asked Questions (FAQs)

-Eritrea observes around 16 officially recognized public holidays in 2025, consisting of national, Orthodox Christian, and Islamic observances.
+Eritrea observes around 16 officially recognized public holidays each year, including national, Orthodox Christian, and Islamic observances.

 Do Islamic holidays shift each year in Eritrea?

 Yes.
-Islamic holidays such as Eid al-Fitr and Eid al-Adha follow the lunar calendar and may shift by a day depending on moon sighting.
+Islamic holidays such as Eid al-Fitr and Eid al-Adha follow the lunar calendar and may shift slightly depending on moon sighting.

 What is Fenkil Day?

-Fenkil Day, observed on February 10, commemorates a major battle in the Eritrean liberation struggle.
+Fenkil Day commemorates a major battle in the Eritrean liberation struggle and is observed annually on February 10.

 What is Meskel in Eritrea?